OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 Urubamba:

 Next on our list is the foodie-fanatic Urubamba.
-A simple town, with streets aligned with tiendas, comedors and some clothes shops, lots of clothes shops, all which lead to the ‘Latin-America-standard’ plaza.
+A simple town, with streets aligned with tiendas, comedors and some clothes shops, lots of clothes shops, all of which lead to the ‘Latin-America-standard’ plaza.

 There is nothing major to do in the town itself, we were lucky to arrive during a local food festival.
 A huge, and free event that provided too much entertainment.
 Not to mention the grub.

 We used Urubamba as a base to visit the nearby Maras Salt Mines.
-There is also the Maras Ruins, an agricultural site where Incas so expertly grew crops.
-It is possible to visit both, maybe not in the same day and you will have to attempt to sneak into the Maras Ruins (this too requires a tourist ticket) or you know, you could just buy the boleto turistico for €33.
+There is also the Maras Ruins, an agricultural site where the Incas so expertly grew crops.
+It is possible to visit both, maybe not on the same day and you will have to attempt to sneak into the Maras Ruins (this too requires a tourist ticket) or you know, you could just buy the boleto turistico for €33.

-The Salt Mines however, do not.
+The Salt Mines, however, do not.
 You can pay on arrival, and to visit via our suggested way includes a scenic walk through a ghost town, beautiful views as you climb a not-so-steep mountain and entry via the back of the Salt Mines which means no tourists and having the place all to yourself.

 Ollantaytambo to Urubamba:

-Accomodation in Urubamba:
+Accommodation in Urubamba:

 Henna doesn’t live there but visits a number of times throughout the day.
 Since we were the only two guests at the time, we felt like we had rented our own apartment.